thejsway/thejsway/manuscript/chapter05.md

 Fat arrow function syntax can be further simplified in some particular cases:

 * When there's only one statement in the function body, everything can be written on the same line without curly braces.
-The `return` statement is then implicit.
+The `return` statement is omitted and implicit.
 * When the function accepts only one parameter, parentheses around it can be omitted.

 ```js